levithomason/Semantic-UI-React/README.md

 You can think of Stardust as the internals of a good component library.
 This encompasses everything except for the actual UI components themselves.

 We are currently discussing which, if any, components will be included.
-The collaborative result of our specifications will determine Stardust's final scope.
+The collaborative result of our [specifications](#specifications) will determine Stardust's final scope.

 ## Specifications

-All our specifications are open for collaboration.
-You are also welcome to post your own proposals here.
+All of our specifications are listed in [/specifications][100], and are open for collaboration.
+You are also welcome to submit your own proposals via a pull request.

-Stardust's specifications are posted to [`/specifications`][100].
-We review and discuss specifications via PRs.

-It is our desire that the patterns and utils around modern component libraries are not proprietary but the result of collaboration and shared sentiment among library developers and consumers.
+It is our desire that the patterns and utilities around modern component libraries are not proprietary but the result of collaboration and shared sentiment among library developers and consumers.

 - [Creating Components][101]
 - [CSS-in-JS][102]